Former Harvard professor --- Douglas Winslow Cooper, Ph.D. --- will help you write and publish your book quickly, easily, and inexpensively.

 Q. Don’t you need an agent to get published?

 A: That once was pretty much the case.
 No longer true.
 We work with a subsidy publisher [Outskirts Press] that will not reject books submitted by me.
-With them, I have published ten books so far.
+With them, I have published over twenty books so far.

 Q: What about your rights to the book and anything that comes from the book?